KaneCohen/laravel-validation/README.md

 ## Usage

 Mostly the same as in core Validation.
-Whenit comes to validation with wildcrads here's an example:
+When it comes to validation with wildcrads here's an example:

 ````php